edchelstephens/how-git-works/README.md

       What git cares about are the objects on the .git/objects database The objects in the database are immutable and persistent, while the files in our working directory are transient and can change anytime.
+    - When you checkout a branch, you are just changing .git/HEAD

 ## Fast-forward